Technologies for petroleum exploration and production from lakes, piers and out of sight of land.

-Capable of drilling wells in water up to 40 feet in depth, “Mr. Charlie” in 1954 became the first mobile offshore drilling platform.
-Photo courtesy Murphy Oil Corp.
+Launched in 1954 and capable of drilling wells in water up to 40 feet in depth, Mr. Charlie was the world’s first mobile offshore drilling platform.
+It was designated a National Historic Landmark in December 2024.
+Photo courtesy Murphy Oil.

-In the Gulf of Mexico, a Kerr-McGee drilling platform, the Kermac Rig No. 16, in 1947 became the first offshore rig in the Gulf of Mexico that was out of sight of land.
-By the end of 1949, the Gulf’s offshore industry had discovered 11 oil and natural gas fields.
-Constructed in a New Orleans shipyard, in 1954 the barge drilling platform Mr. Charlie became the world’s first mobile offshore drilling unit (MODU).
+After World War II in the Gulf of Mexico, an advanced Kerr-McGee drilling platform — the Kermac Rig No. 16 — became the first offshore rig that was out of sight of land.
+By 1950, the Gulf’s new offshore petroleum industry had discovered 11 oil and natural gas fields.
+Launched in 1954, the converted barge Mr. Charlie was the first rig designed for moving to new locations.

 THUMS – California’s Hidden Oil Islands

 California’s 1921 oil discovery at Signal Hill launched a drilling boom that would extend westward as competitors chased any sign of oil to the Pacific Ocean.
-In 1962, City of Long Beach voters approved “controlled exploration and exploitation of the oil and gas reserves” underlying their harbor, leading to creation of four man-make islands that blended in with the coastal environment.
+In 1962, City of Long Beach voters approved “controlled exploration and exploitation of the oil and gas reserves” underlying their harbor, leading to creation of four man-made islands that blended in with the coastal environment.
 The artfully disguised islands today operate more than 1,000 oil wells in one of the most innovative oilfield designs in the world.

 Oil Seeps and Santa Barbara Oil Spill

 Natural seeps leak thousands of tons of petroleum a day – and have for several hundred thousand years.
 The Environmental Protected Agency was established a year after a Union Oil Company drilling platform in 1969 suffered a blowout six miles off Santa Barbara.
-Today, exhibits at the Santa Barbara Maritime Museum explain the continuing process of oil emerging from natural seeps in the channel – and visited by tourists in boats.
+Exhibits at the Santa Barbara Maritime Museum explain the continuing process of oil emerging from natural seeps in the channel – and visited by tourists in boats.

 Detail from “Stabbing in,” a 2007 offshore roughneck painting by Clyde Olcott.
 The hazardous job was replaced by technologies like remotely operated vehicles.